tyranno-studios/blockchain-brawlers-whitepaper/README.md

 There are currently two announced PvP feature in active development at this time.
 The first version of PvP feature utilizes a new card battler mechanic exclusive to Blockchain Brawlers.
 It was designed and balanced by [Richard Garfield](https://en.wikipedia.org/wiki/Richard_Garfield), the creator of [Magic: The Gathering.](https://en.wikipedia.org/wiki/Magic:_The_Gathering)

-This feature is in varying states of progress and the as noted above the WebGL version is available to be played right now.
+This feature is in varying states of progress and the as noted above the WebGL version is available to be played in a testing environment right now.
 There is no wallet or cost to playing this test version.
 To access it directly you can go [here](https://play-best.babrawlers.com).
 The only requirement is you play on your desktop in a Chrome, Safari or Firefox browser.
 Others browsers may work, but are not officially supported.
 Mobile web is not currently supported.

 The intention of the current PvP feature is akin to traditional esports gaming and skill based component.
 This is not a "Pay to Win" game.
 The best players will be the ones with the best execution of a strategy relative to the decisions of their opponent.